CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint2_report.md

 - Before next meeting I will look into how to push markdown files into individual repositories.
 Need to be more efficient with this sprint and try to get some technical additions as well.
 - The obstacles are the lack of kwowledge on how to push markdownfiles to seperate repos so a lot of research will have to be done in order to solve this.

+Bill Ochieng

+This was the first meeting we were having and I was personally trying to look into how we can run the plug IN to get information on the specific student repository and get the grades into markdown and use it to record the grades.

 ### Stand-Up Meeting Two (11/13/2022)

 - What did you since last meeting?